menu

 Occupations and Workforce

-Acme is a blue-collar town, with 52.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Acme is generally considered to be a blue-collar town.
+52.21% of the Acme workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Acme is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Acme who work in computer science and math (47.79%), office and administrative support (0.00%), and sales jobs (0.00%).

 Also of interest is that Acme has more people living here who work in computers and math than 95% of the places in the US.